Your journey is not a straight line. And that is okay.

 I am writing to request an Education, Health and Care needs assessment for my child [Name, Date of Birth, School].

 My child has significant special educational needs that cannot be met through SEN Support alone.
-Despite receiving SEN Support, my child is not making expected progress.
+Despite receiving SEN Support, my child is not making expected progress and their needs are having a significant impact on their education, health and development.

 Key needs and impact: